 When two or more access methods are included as part of the authentication process, your implementing a multi-factor system.
-A system that uses smartcards and passwords is referred to as a two-factor system.
 Two-factor authentication (also known as 2FA) is a technology patented in 1984 that provides identification of users by means of the combination of two different components.
 These components may be something that the user knows, something that the user possesses or something that is inseparable from the user.
 A good example from everyday life is the withdrawing of money from a cash machine.
 Only the correct combination of a bank card (something that the user possesses) and a PIN (personal identification number, i.e. something that the user knows) allows the transaction to be carried out.
 2FA is ineffective against modern threats, like ATM skimming, phishing, and malware etc. Two-factor authentication is a type of multi-factor authentication.
 If you've ever used Google's two-factor authentication to log in, you probably used a code stored on your smartphone to do so.